Matao-Designs/gver-poc/README.md

   * It must exist, and persist!
   * Could impact the fetching of json data from the CMS.
 Somehow.
 I think?
 May need to discuss with external TMs.
 * Macros
-  * new: link.base
-  * new: link.simple
+  * new: link.* (from Spark)
-  * new: link.icon
+  * new: link.lockup
-  * new: link.lockup - Will this work with existing customizations to the masthead (the logo/link lockup-style nav stuff)?
     * This is for the special Lander header links (Phone, Chat, FOC link)
+      * Will it work with existing customizations to the masthead?
-      * Need to be styled lockups with icons (refer to /l/progpi).
+      * Needs to be styled lockups with icons (refer to /l/progpi).
-      * Need to integrate with invoca and live person.
+      * Needs to integrate with invoca and live person.
 (Right now, it's hard-coded garbage.)
+  * new: masthead.gver
-  * new: masthead.grover - To accommodate for existing customizations to the masthead (the logo/link lockup-style nav).
+    * To accommodate for existing customizations to the masthead.
     * It should use the other new macros where appropriate.
 Nested macros ftw!
 I hope.
-  * new: footer.grover - To accommodate for existing customizations to the footer (hides the big bulky links section that we typically don't need on an LP).
+  * new: footer.gver - To accommodate for existing customizations to the footer (hides the big bulky links section that we typically don't need on an LP).
     * It should use the other new macros where appropriate.
 Nested macros ftw!
 I hope.
   * new: svg.base - For basic inline svg asset needs.
+  * new: gver.panels (still thinking about this as I prioritize work)
+    * Allow the next/prev buttons/links to be omitted from a panel, if certain conditions are met (will be nice for auto-advancing wham-style radio-based icon panels).
+* Grover panels
+  * It doesn't need to be jQuery - and I'm sure we'll need to have this hook in to validation.
+It was just a quick and dirty implementation.

 # Nice to have (some day):